Deptford Mall

-Deptford Mall is a major shopping mall in Deptford Township, New Jersey.
+Deptford Mall is a major shopping mall in Deptford Township in Gloucester County, New Jersey.
 Owned and managed by Macerich, it is the county's only indoor regional shopping center.

 The mall is anchored by Boscov's, Dick's Sporting Goods, JCPenney, Macy's, and Round 1 Entertainment.
 The mall has over 125 stores.
 It is located off of Route 42 and Route 55 at County Route 544.
 The mall has a gross leasable area of 1040000 sqft, making it the largest mall in the Gloucester County region and placing it in the top eleven among the largest shopping malls in New Jersey.

 History

+20th century

-The fully enclosed mall opened in August 1975 with three anchor stores — Sears, Bamberger's, and Wanamaker's — and 150+ specialty stores.
+The fully enclosed mall opened in August 1975 with three anchor stores, Bamberger's, Sears, and Wanamaker's, and over 150 specialty stores.
 In 1986, Bamberger's became Macy's.
 In 1995, the Wanamaker's store became Hecht's.
 Hecht's became Strawbridge's in 1996 after its parent company, May Department Stores, acquired the Strawbridge's chain.
 In 2000, construction began to build a JCPenney as a fourth anchor, which opened on August 1, 2001.
 In 2006, the Strawbridge's store closed after Federated Department Stores acquired May Department Stores; the Strawbridge's was replaced by Boscov's.

 On August 5, 1996, an armed gunman attempted to rob an armored vehicle inside the mall.
 During the shootout, the gunman and a 17-year-old youth were killed on the scene.
 A younger girl who was in critical condition after being hit by ricochet later died from her injuries at the hospital.